Crude prices in key U.S., European markets scrape new lows as supply glut looms

 U.S. refiners are cutting output, forcing pipeline operators to tell producers to stop sending barrels without proof of buyers, lest pipelines be stuck with barrels.
 However, some producers that locked in space on new arteries to the U.S. Gulf are forced to ship those barrels due to long-term shipping agreements - meaning they are now flooding the coast with cheap crude.

-WTI at East Houston (MEH) crude WTC-MEH, one of the biggest Gulf Coast export grades, traded at $6 below benchmark futures, lowest on record.
-Mars crude WTC-MRS, the U.S. Gulf sour benchmark, weakened to $8 below futures, lowest since 2008.
+WTI at East Houston (MEH) crude, one of the biggest Gulf Coast export grades, traded at $6 below benchmark futures, lowest on record.
+Mars crude, the U.S. Gulf sour benchmark, weakened to $8 below futures, the lowest since 2008.

 Canada’s Western Canadian Select heavy oil for April delivery in Hardisty, Alberta, traded at about $7 per barrel, a discount of $13 to U.S. futures, according to NE2 Canada Inc, though volumes were thin.